mpacek/Chart/README.md

 The project is currently setup to transpile code under the _/src_ folder using the _/src/app.js_ file as an entry point.

+All LESS/CSS files are placed in `public/assets/` folder

-Our resulting code ends up in the `public` directory.
+Resulting code ends up in the `public` directory.